the great migration

 DAY 1 & 2

 Day 1 - When you arrive at Kilimanjaro International Airport we'll be there to greet you with a very warm welcome.
-Together we'll all head to our accommodation in Arusha where we'll have time for a little rest and our first photography workshop to establish the level everyone is at and how best to help each individual throughout our safari together.
+Together we'll all head to our accommodation in Arusha where we'll have time for a little rest and our first photography workshop to establish how best to help each individual throughout our safari together.

 Day 2 - 06:30 - Rising early, we'll take a packed breakfast to eat on route to our first destination - Tarangire National Park.